clojurewerkz/titanium.docs/articles/community.md

 ## What is ClojureWerkz?

-Project Name is part of the group of libraries known as ClojureWerkz, together with [Monger](http://clojuremongodb.info), [Welle](http://clojureriak.info), [Quartzite](http://clojurequartz.info), [Neocons](https://github.com/michaelklishin/neocons), [Langohr](https://github.com/michaelklishin/langohr), [Elastisch](https://github.com/clojurewerkz/elastisch) and several others.
+Titanium is part of the group of libraries known as ClojureWerkz, together with [Monger](http://clojuremongodb.info), [Welle](http://clojureriak.info), [Quartzite](http://clojurequartz.info), [Neocons](https://github.com/michaelklishin/neocons), [Langohr](https://github.com/michaelklishin/langohr), [Elastisch](https://github.com/clojurewerkz/elastisch) and several others.

 ## Reporting Issues

-If you find a bug, poor default, missing feature or find any part of the API inconvenient, please [file an issue](github.com/.../issues) on Github.
+If you find a bug, poor default, missing feature or find any part of the API inconvenient, please [file an issue](https://github.com/clojurewerkz/titanium/issues) on Github.
 If possible, try to explain what behavior you expected and why.
 Bonus points for contributing failing test cases.

 ## Contributing

-Project Name uses [Leiningen 2](https://github.com/technomancy/leiningen/blob/master/doc/TUTORIAL.md).
+Titanium uses [Leiningen 2](https://github.com/technomancy/leiningen/blob/master/doc/TUTORIAL.md).
 Make sure you have it installed and then run tests against supported Clojure versions using

     lein2 all test